chantastic/sites/chan.dev/src/content/posts/would-you-mind.md

 ---
 title: Would You Mind?
-description: "Negative confirmation questions can be confusing.
-Use clear language, even if overly polite, for better understanding in communication."
+description: 'Negative confirmation questions can be confusing.
+Use clear language, even if overly polite, for better understanding in communication.'
 publishDate: 2020-09-09
 ---